Blaumanis/job-dashboard/README.md

 - Redux store
 - Local storage
 - Protected routes
-- Login and register Forms
+- Login and register forms
 - Forms for adding and editing job
 - List of jobs
 - Stats for the added jobs
+- Profile page with user credentials

 ### Things learned